-The natural diet of beef cattle and dairy cows is grass and high-fiber forage.
-Beef and dairy products from cattle that were fed a 100% grass-based diet have important nutritional benefits, as well as animal health benefits.
-The “grass fed” claim on meat and dairy product labels should mean that the animals were raised on pasture (during the growing season) and fed only grass and forage, but this is not always the case.
+The term “grass fed” implies that the animals used to produce meat and dairy were fed only grass.
+As a labeling claim, “grass fed” claim on meat and dairy product labels should mean that the animals were raised on pasture (during the growing season) and fed only grass and forage, but this is not always the case.

-What this label means
+What this claim means

 Why it matters

+Meat.
+The verification requirements for the "grass fed" claim on meat labels are weak.
+Labels on meat and poultry are regulated by the U.S. Department of Agriculture (USDA).
 On meat labels, producers can make a “grass fed” claim after submitting a one-time label application with the USDA, with required documentation to support that the “grass fed” claim means the animals were not given any grain.
 However, there is no requirement for on-farm inspections and no requirement for annual review or auditing of the producer’s records to ensure compliance.

 To obtain approval for the label, producers that make a “grass fed” claim on the label have to submit written documentation including: